jgomer2001/testing/user-scim.md

 !!!
 Note:
     In Gluu server `inums` are lenghty and start with @!, include these two characters as well...

 As a response, you will get a JSON document consisting of all attributes in Schema and their corresponding values.
-For Joe, almost all of them will have `null` as value or empty array values, as in the following:
+For Joe, almost all of them will have a *null* or an empty array as value, as in the following:

 ```
 {